bee0520/DS/README.md

 ## File Descriptions <a name="files"></a>

-There is one notebooks available here to showcase work related to the above questions.
+One notebooks available here to showcase work related to the questions.

 - Q1 Availabilities
 - Q2 Number of Reviews and Prices